Excel is widely used for data analysis, modeling, and making informed business decisions.

 Generally, extrapolation is not so reliable because we cannot be sure that the data trend will continue out of our data range.
 In addition, there is nothing to check how accurate our prediction is.
 However, when our original data is very consistent, we can rely on extrapolation.

-Regression is the mathematical process to find a line or curve that fits the data.
+Regression is the mathematical process of finding a line or curve that fits the data.
 Once you find the proper line or curve, you can predict the unknown value based on its equation.